periode/webthesis/web/README.md

 ## doing

 - [ ] footer
-  - [ ] scroll to corresponding heading in toc
-  - [ ] have styles for footer based on indent?
+  - [ ] have styles for footer based on indent? -> pass current_label to table of contents?
-  - [ ] have numbers for each toc headings

 ## todo
 - [ ] tests?